 DAVID COGGINS'S GUIDE TO NYC STYLE

 When it comes to sartorial matters, New York-based style expert and author David Coggins knows a thing or two.
-His written contributions on the art of men’s style and all that comes with it—tailoring, cologne, cars, sports, mustaches, drinking, fly fishing, among other topics—have appeared in a variety of publications including Esquire, the Wall Street Journal, the Financial Times, A Continuous Lean, and Condé Nast Travel.
+His written contributions on the art of men’s style and all that comes with it—tailoring, cologne, cars, sports, mustaches, drinking, fly fishing, among other topics—have appeared in a variety of publications including Esquire, the Wall Street Journal, the Financial Times, and Condé Nast Travel.
 In 2016, Coggins released his New York Times best-selling book, Men and Style—an exploration of masculine identity in the form of essays, artwork, and interviews with a variety of accomplished and irrefutably stylish subjects.
 More recently, the subject of manners has been top of mind, as can be seen in his latest book, Men and Manners: Essays, Advice and Considerations.
 “Gentlemen: It starts with each of us,” Coggins writes in the opening pages.
 “Let’s ask more of ourselves as men.
 Let’s live our lives fully; let’s show respect; let’s drink a martini, possibly at lunch.
 Let’s keep our perspective, take the long view and remember that how we treat others ultimately defines ourselves.
 Above all, act with dignity and smile.”

 In the lead-up to his book signing event at the Todd Snyder store in Manhattan’s Flatiron district on Tuesday, July 24, we caught up with Coggins to discuss the essentials of summer dressing in NYC, the benefits of going sockless, and why Italians know best.